BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/performance.md

 {% include figure image_path="_pages/fundamentals/aerodynamics/figures/aerodynamic_center.JPG" caption="Figure 2: Aerodynamic forces on a UAV." %}

 In order for a UAV to be statically stable, the aerodynamic center must be aft of the CG.
 This is what creates the tendency of the aircraft to return to a steady flight position.
 The distance between these two points is defined by a value known as the *static margin* (see Figure 3).
 It is defined as the distance between the aerodynamic center and CG divided by the mean aerodynamic chord (x/c).
 The result is a decimal that is represented as a percent.
 A typical small UAV will have a static margin of 12-15%.
 This value is most effected by the relative positioning and size of the main wing and horizontal stabilizer.
+The exact position of the aerodynamic center can be done using programs such as [XFLR5](https://aeronautics.byu.edu/fundamentals/aerodynamics/xflr5/) or [AVL](http://web.mit.edu/drela/Public/web/avl/).

 {% include figure image_path="_pages/fundamental/aerodynamics/figures/static_margin.JPG" caption="Figure 3: Parameters on a UAV pertaining to the static margin." %}

 ### Lateral
+Creating static stability for the yaw and roll axes

 ## Dynamic Stability

 To demonstrate this, imagine a block on a horizontal spring.
 A force input will cause the block to oscillate with an initial amplitude.
-If the system is dynamically stable, the block will be sufficiently damped that the amplitude will decrease until the system is again at rest (see Figure 1).
-If this were not the case, the block would continue to oscillate with increasing amplitude.
+If the system is dynamically stable, the block will be sufficiently damped that the amplitude will decrease until the system is again at rest (see Figure 1a).
+If this were not the case, the block would continue to oscillate with increasing amplitude (see Figure 1b).

-{% include figure image_path="_pages/fundamentals/aerodynamics/figures/dynamic_system.JPG" caption="Figure 3: Response of a dynamically stable system to a force input." %}
+{% include gallery caption="Figure 1a, 1b: Response of dynamically stable (left) and dynamically unstable (right) system to a force input." layout="half" %}

 ### Stability Modes